-IO and Files in Ruby
+Working with IO and files in Ruby

-The IO Class Hierarchy
+The IO class hierarchy

 Ruby groups all stream operations under three main classes: